iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Quantum Computer Threats

-The `did:iota` method is not more vulnerable to quantum computers then other DID methods.
-The IOTA Identity framework currently utilizes elliptic curve based cryptographic suites, however adding support in the future for quantum secure cryptographic suites is very easy.
+The `did:iota` method is not more vulnerable to quantum computers than other DID methods.
+The IOTA Identity framework currently utilizes elliptic curve based cryptographic suites, however adding support for quantum secure cryptographic suites in the future is very easy.
 The `MerkleKeyCollection2021` verification method is quantum secure in the sense that public keys are only revealed to the holders and verifiers of the Verifiable Credentials, keeping the exposure to this very limited.

 ### Private Key Management